Code-Institute-Submissions/adamwasiak-WatchOutBlog_NovResub/README.md

 ![blogpost](static/images/blogpost.PNG)

 ### User comments
-User comment section, under individual blog post, will allow user to read through the comments posted by other users.
+User comment section, under individual blog post, will allow users to read through the comments posted by other users.
-Logged in users will be able to use comment form and post their own comment.If a logged in user has already posted before, they will see Delete and Edit icons next to their own comments, allowing for further action on these.
+Logged in users will be able to use comment form and post their own comments.
+If a logged in user has already posted before, they will see Delete and Edit icons next to their own comments, allowing for further action on these.
 The option of deleting or editing comments is exclusively available to logged in users and only for their own comments.

 ![usercomments](static/images/Usercomments.PNG)